Community Roads and Pavements Fund

 2012 funding winners

 See the list of winning roads(pdf, 27KB) from last year.
-All improvement works will be completed by the end of March 2013
+All improvement works were completed by the end of March 2013.

 How are the final decisions made?